 Looking beyond these services, the Library continued to adjust to changing needs brought on by the pandemic.
-In 2021 we partnered with the Ohio Department of Health and the Ohio Library Council to distribute 101,260 free COVID-19 test kits and hosted vaccination clinics that vaccinated 528 residents.
-In addition, we distributed 530,035 meals and snacks to youth in the county through a federally funded program.
+In 2022 customers checked out more than 4.3 million digital items such as e-books, and the Library distributed nearly 300,000 meals and snacks to youth in the county through a federally funded program.

 For several decades the Library has provided a wealth of educational and recreational activities for youth in summer at no cost to families.
-In the summer of 2021, we distributed 22,153 free books to youth as well as 34,160 STEM activity booklets.
+In the summer of 2022, we distributed 23,105 free books to youth as well as 34,263 STEM activity booklets.
 Library facilities are open six days per week at 34 branches and seven days per week (via drive-thrus) at the Main Library and Anderson, Delhi, Groesbeck, Harrison, Reading, and Symmes Branch Libraries.

-The Library's website received over 17 million page views in 2021 and (www.CincinnatiLibrary.org) provides online access to the Library's catalog, extensive reference databases, resources for readers such as our downloadable books, homework help, e-learning opportunities, streaming video service, and information about the Library and its programs.
-Check-outs of digital materials rose 14% overall in 2021.
+The Library's website (CHPL.org) received over 22 million page views in 2022, a 29% increase over 2021 and provides online access to the Library's catalog, extensive reference databases, resources for readers such as our downloadable books, live homework help, e-learning opportunities, streaming video service, and information about the Library and its programs.
 Specialized web pages serve children, teens and older adults.
 Using the Library's website, Library cardholders may reserve, request or renew items, pay fines with a credit card, offer comments, ask a reference question and request materials from libraries throughout the world via interlibrary loan.
-Free Internet access is available at all locations.
+Free Internet access is available at all locations, and most locations provide meeting and study rooms that customers can reserve for free.
+In 2022 customers made 40,576 reservations for our meeting rooms, for a total of 97,299 hours of use.
 Self-service equipment at the Main Library and 40 branch libraries enables customers to check out their own materials and make cash and credit card payments.

-The downtown Main Library has long served as a resource center for Hamilton County and surrounding counties, and continued to do so during the pandemic.
-In 2021, as part of the implementation of our Facility Master Plan, the South Building closed for capital maintenance and renovation.
-All services are currently being offered out of our North Building until the work is complete in late 2023.
+The downtown Main Library has long served as a resource center for Hamilton County and surrounding counties.
+In 2021, as part of the implementation of our Facility Master Plan, the South Building closed for capital maintenance and partial renovation.
+All services are currently being offered out of our North Building until the work is complete in mid-2024.
 These services include: our popular materials collection, the drive-thru, the Adult Learning Center, the TechCenter, and the MakerSpace, which provides an opportunity for community members to use specialized equipment like a laser cutter, UV printer, recording booth, and much more via an appointments process.
 The downtown Main Library continues to offer an outstanding rare book collection and genealogy and local history resources and services.
-The Outreach Services Department serves the homebound and despite the pandemic continued to provided programs and book collections to schools, long term care facilities and other institutions, delivering over 214,000 materials in 2021.
+The Outreach Services Department serves the homebound and provides programs and book collections to schools, long term care facilities and other institutions, delivering over 155,000 materials in 2022.
 The Virtual Information Center served customers via phone, email and text in their use of Library resources, including databases and downloadable materials.